meerao123/rao-electronics-support-app/README.md

 - **Note:** Data entered on one device (e.g., a laptop) will not automatically appear on another (e.g., a phone).
 For shop use, it is recommended to use one dedicated management device.

 ---

-## ⚖️ License
-This project is licensed under the MIT License.

----
 *Built specifically for Rao Electronics workforce management.*
 =======